|

 - Susskind, Richard.
 Tomorrow's

-Lawyers: An Introduction to Your Future.
-London:
+Lawyers: An Introduction to Your Future, 3rd

-Oxford University Press, 2013 (details here).
+ed.
+London: Oxford University Press, 2023

 - Weinberger, David.
 Everything